Indium(III) bromide

 Indium(III) bromide, (indium tribromide), InBr3, is a chemical compound of indium and bromine.
 It is a Lewis acid and has been used in organic synthesis.

 Structure

 It has the same crystal structure as aluminium trichloride, with 6 coordinate indium atoms.
-When molten it is dimeric, In2Br6, and it is predominantly dimeric in the gas phase.
+When molten it is dimeric, In2Br6, and predominantly dimeric in the gas phase.
 The dimer has bridging bromine atoms with a structure similar to dimeric aluminium trichloride Al2Cl6.

 Preparation and reactions

 It is formed by the reaction of indium and bromine.

 InBr3 forms complexes with ligands, L, InBr3L, InBr3L2, InBr3L3.